Primary

 Towel hangs challenge the finger flexors through an open-hand grip that bar hangs cannot replicate.
 The towel texture requires continuous grip adjustment and recruits forearm muscles differently than smooth bars.
 This specificity transfers directly to climbing and grappling.

-Want Towel Hang in your program?
+See where Towel Hang fits in your weekly plan

 Drape a thick towel over a pull-up bar.